Adarsh-jaiss/xray-library/example/snowflake/integration.md

    config := &config.Config{
        Account:      "account",         // Replace with your Snowflake account name
        Username:     "Username",        // Replace with your Snowflake username
-       DatabaseName: "DatabaseName",    // Replace with your Snowflake database name
+       Database: "DatabaseName",    // Replace with your Snowflake database name
        Port:         "443",             // Snowflake port (default is 443)
        Warehouse:    "Warehouse_name",  // Replace with your Snowflake warehouse name
        Schema:       "Schema",          // Optional: Replace with your Snowflake schema name if applicable